 Regular readers of this site already know about my free price action course.
 The cypher pattern is the first in a series of advanced harmonic price action patterns that I will be adding to the course.

 The cypher pattern is an advanced harmonic price action pattern that, when traded correctly, can achieve a truly outstanding strike-rate as well as a pretty good average reward-to-risk ratio.

 Let’s start with the basics, in case you’re completely unfamiliar with cypher pattern trading.

 A qualified cypher pattern consists of an impulse leg (XA), followed by a retracement leg (AB) that reaches at least the 38.2% Fibonacci retracement of the XA leg without exceeding 61.8%.

-That is followed by a continuation leg (BC) that must at least reach the 127.2% Fibonacci extension of the XA leg without exceeding 141.4%.
+If your AB leg fits within the qualified Fibonacci retracement range, you’ll now look for a continuation leg (BC) that must at least reach the 127.2% Fibonacci extension of the XA leg without exceeding 141.4%.

 Next, a Fibonacci retracement of X to C is drawn.
 The qualified cypher pattern is complete when the CD leg reaches 78.6% of that retracement.